89Q12/M3E5/README.md

   - Seamless ai bridge
   - Disabling a few commands that aren't needed e.g. play a song on youtube, because this gets handeld by the bot

+ # Install instructions

+ I will add them as soon as I have time to make an docker img

 # TODO

 - The whole discord bot